-A bellhop or bellperson is responsible for serving and assisting hotel guests and contributes to their overall satisfaction.
-They're responsible for meeting and greeting guests upon arrival and departure, assisting guests with their luggage, escorting guests to their rooms, supporting the hotel front desk staff, and performing other guest services as needed such as delivering room service, picking up dry cleaning, checking bags for storage, and transporting guests to and from the airport or train station.
-A bellhop usually works at hotel facilities.
+A bell attendant or bell person is responsible for serving and assisting hotel guests and contributes to their overall satisfaction.
+They're responsible for meeting and greeting guests upon arrival and departure, assisting guests with their luggage, escorting guests to their rooms, supporting the hotel front desk staff, and performing other guest services as needed.
+Additional tasks include delivering room service, picking up dry cleaning, checking bags for storage, and transporting guests to and from the airport or train station.
+A bell attendant is typically an entry-level role and usually works part-time or full-time at hotel facilities.

 Each letter of DISC represents polar personality types with correlating behaviors and characteristics.
 Learn more about their strengths and weaknesses, how they communicate, and more.

 Behavioral Qualities for a Bell Attendant

 Behavioral qualities make people naturally act in a certain way.
 Utilize people’s natural behaviors and strengths at work.